algotrade-plutus/.github/profile/README.md

 - To develop an open-source framework for the algorithmic trading field
 - Promote and host open-source projects that follow the standards from ALGOTRADE for public use.
 - A place for the algorithmic trading community (especially in Vietnam) have a place to disscuss.

+To get started, you can explore the PLUTUS Standard guidelines and our sample projects [here](https://github.com/algotrade-research/plutus-guideline).

 <!--

 **Here are some ideas to get you started:**